mozilla-iam/cis/docs/Event.md

 * The profile contains the user-profile change.
 * Publisher uniquely identifies the publisher.
 Example: mozillians.org
 * Signature is a KMS encrypted payload for validating the payload or profile has not been tampered with in transit.
-This signature is generated and validated using pykmssig available in the Mozilla-IAM github org.
+This signature is generated and validated using [pykmssig](https://github.com/mozilla-iam/pykmssig/)

 ## JSON user profile ('user identity')